Updated January 2021

 Best Whistler Lake For: Families and Fur-babies

-Dog Days in Whistler
+Dog Beaches in Whistler

 You can get to all of the lakes in Whistler on foot or by bike via the pedestrian-only Whistler Valley Trail, a 40 km paved track that winds its way from one end of Whistler to the other.
 Whistler transit also makes stops at or near each of the lakes.